Program Terms and Definitions

 CTE - 37 - An ODE form that indicates a school district has hired a new CTE teacher.
 The form must be signed by the appropriate school administrator and EMAILED to KSU.
 It is an employment verification form and a program verification form.
 The CTE-37 form will be completed upon a teacher being hired as a Career Technical teacher and then again when the teacher is allowed to apply for the CTE professional license.
-The CTE teacher, the school district superintendent and the university official (Dr. Patrick O'Connor) must electronically sign the CTE-37 form.
+The CTE teacher, the school district superintendent and the university official (Dr. Davison Mupinga) must electronically sign the CTE-37 form.

 Alternative Resident Educator License (formerly Route B and/or Industry Option) - A non-traditional path to obtaining a CTE license.
 This path is based on a candidate's work and/or professional experience.

 NOCTI - The National Occupational Competency Testing Institute provides testing services to CTE teachers who wish to verify their work experience and apply the earned credits-by-exam toward a bachelor degree.
-(12 - 24 credit hours)
+(12 - 24 college credit hours)

-Alternative Resident Educator License for Career-Technical Workforce Development - this license is issued to a teacher who has been hired out of industry by an Ohio school district to be a Career-Technical Education teacher.
+Four-Year Alternative Resident Educator - Career-Technical Workforce Development License - this license is issued to a teacher who has been hired out of industry by an Ohio school district to be a Career-Technical Education teacher.
 The teacher will teach under this license as he/she completes the university coursework and all school district and Ohio Department of Education licensure requirements.
-After completing four years of teaching and passing all RESA requirements, the teacher will apply for an initial five-year CTE professional license.
+After completing four years of teaching and passing all licensure requirements, the teacher will apply for an Initial Five-Year CTE professional license.